 - Apply grease to the areas shown. - Apply thread-lock (Loctite) to the set screw. - Align the holes as shown so that the 7211 CVD Pin can pass thru the Bone, Axle, and Coupling.
-Pin should be evenly spaced in the DogBone.
+Pin should be evenly and Axle so the set-screw is able to be tightened.